-Result: ZYX must report \$100,000 in gross revenue under each of the following B&O tax classifications: Extracting Timber, Manufacturing of Timber or Wood Products, and Wholesaling of Timber or Wood Products.
-Additionally, ZYX is eligible to claim a MATC.
-Because the preferential B&O tax rates are the same for all three of the classifications reported by ZYX, the MATC will fully offset both the Extracting Timber or Manufacturing Timber or Wood Products B&O tax liabilities.
-ZYX's tax liability after applying the MATC is \$290.40 (\$100,000 multiplied by the Wholesaling of Timber or Wood Products tax rate of 0.2904 percent under RCW 82.04.260 (12) (c)).
-Note, the additional B&O tax surcharge imposed on those persons who are subject to any of the taxes imposed under RCW 82.04.260 (12) may apply.
+Result: ZYX must report \$100,000 in gross revenue under each of the following B&O tax classifications: Extracting timber, manufacturing of timber or wood products, and wholesaling of timber or wood products.
+Additionally, ZYX is eligible to claim the MATC.
+Because the preferential B&O tax rates are the same for all three of the classifications reported by ZYX, the MATC will fully offset both the extracting timber and manufacturing timber or wood products B&O tax liabilities.
+ZYX's tax liability after applying the MATC is \$290.40 (\$100,000 multiplied by the wholesaling of timber or wood products B&O tax rate of 0.2904 percent under RCW 82.04.260 (12)(c)).
+Note: An additional B&O tax surcharge imposed on those persons who are subject to any of the taxes imposed under RCW 82.04.260(12) may apply.
 See RCW 82.04.261 for more information.

 (3) Extractors for hire.
-Persons performing extracting activities (labor or mechanical services)((, such as independent contractors,)) for timber harvesters ((are subject to tax under the extracting for hire)) as independent contractors for hire must report gross income from these activities under the Extracting for Hire B&O tax classification ((measured by the gross income from those services)).
+Persons performing extracting activities (labor or mechanical services)((, such as independent contractors,)) for timber harvesters ((are subject to tax under the extracting for hire)) as independent contractors for hire must report gross income from these activities under the extracting for hire B&O tax classification ((measured by the gross income from those services)).
 RCW 82.04.280.
+Persons performing extracting for hire services for consumers must collect and remit retail sales tax on those services unless otherwise exempt by law.
+RCW 82.04.050(2).

 Until July 1, 2045, persons who extract timber for hire are eligible for a preferential B&O tax rate for timber extracting for hire activities.
 RCW 82.04.260 (12)(a).
-Taxpayers reporting under the preferential Extracting for Hire Timber B&O tax classification in the current year are required to complete an Annual Tax Performance Report by May 31st of the following year.
+Taxpayers reporting under the preferential extracting for hire timber B&O tax classification in the current year are required to complete an Annual Tax Performance Report by May 31st of the following year.